 - I had loads of tubes, dressings, blood etc coming out of me that would get messed up

-- Her professional etiquette would not allow her to act unprofessionally even though she was here as a visitor, she had never and never would get into bed with a patient.
+- Her professional etiquette would not allow her to act unprofessionally; even though she was here as a visitor, she had never got, and never would get, into bed with a patient.

 I can’t tell you how much I resented that last one.
-My life experience working with issues of rights, social justice impairment and disability, teaches me that the people we love become a part of our inner selves but we have to show humility regarding other peoples ‘need’ for us to be in their lives, the best course of action is to work out an agreed solution, rather than dismiss something out of hand.
+My life experience working with issues of rights, social justice impairment and disability, teaches me that the people we love become a part of our inner selves and that whilst we have to show humility regarding other people’s ‘need’ for us to be in their lives, the best course of action is to work out an agreed solution, rather than dismiss something out of hand.

 And when I did talk, the individual nature of my impairment, my treatment, my isolation, etc. was not easy to express.
 When I did have moments of coherence, my wife was the only person who I could express my frustrations to.
 As a friend recently pointed out to me, ‘a less compassionate woman would have run for the hills’.